Shape, Countershape, and Contrashape in Core Strokes®

 Somatic psychotherapy approaches such as Core Strokes® work directly with relational shaping patterns.

-Through therapeutic touch, breath awareness, movement exploration, and relational attunement the body can gradually rediscover alternative relational forms of organization.
+Through therapeutic touch, breath awareness, movement exploration, and relational attunement, the body can gradually rediscover alternative relational forms of organization.

 This process may involve: